2015 – SEPTEMBER: Cell Membrane Stress, Integrity and Engineering

-The event kicked off with presentations from academics.
-This was then followed by a dinner where networking took place and exciting novel research ideas developed.
-The second day saw presentations from industry followed by a discussion session where ideas for projects to develop in to potential applications for Proof-of-Concept funding and Business Interaction Voucher applications took place.
+The event kicked off with presentations from academics, followed by a dinner where networking took place and exciting novel research ideas developed.
+The second day saw presentations from industry followed by a discussion session where ideas for projects to develop into potential applications for Proof-of-Concept funding and Business Interaction Voucher applications took place.

 Event attendees rated the event on average 9.3 out of 10.

 “I thought the selection of talks was excellent.
 I came across people working in areas I would not normally meet and it was most stimulating.”

 “The talks were really good.
 This is an area I would never have come to (without CBMNet) and there are many areas for collaboration.”